-Ecuador arrests shopkeepers for price rises, protests rage
+Ecuador arrests shopkeepers, man dies as protests rage

 “There is no justification for raising the prices,” Interior Minister Maria Romo said in a statement.

-Ecuador’s dollarized economy had seen inflation of just 0.27 percent in 2018.
+Ecuador’s dollarized economy had inflation of just 0.27 percent in 2018.

-After a two-day strike by transport unions, indigenous groups have now taken the lead in demonstrations against Moreno’s economic measures.
-Roads were blocked in various places again on Sunday with burning tires, branches and rocks.
+After a two-day strike by transport unions, indigenous groups have taken the lead in demonstrations against Moreno’s economic measures.
+They barricaded roads in various places again on Sunday with burning tires, branches and rocks.

 Some protesters threw stones at security forces, who responded with tear gas.
-The CONAIE umbrella indigenous group published one video showing spear-wielding inhabitants blocking a road and shouting “Down with the government!”
+The CONAIE umbrella indigenous group published a video showing spear-wielding inhabitants blocking a road and shouting “Down with the government!”

 The 66-year-old Moreno won the 2017 election and has set the oil-producing nation on a centrist track after years of socialist rule under predecessor Rafael Correa.